-Earlier this year, gold medalist and world record holder Dalilah Muhammad had imagined that in mid August she’d be flying home from the Summer Olympics Games in Tokyo with another gold medal tucked into in her carry on.
+Earlier this year, gold medalist and world record holder Dalilah Muhammad imagined that in mid August she’d be flying home from the Summer Olympics Games in Tokyo with another gold medal tucked into her carry on bag.
 In 2016, Muhammad, who competes in the 400-meter hurdles, became the first American woman to ever win Olympic gold in the 400-meter hurdles.
 She was expected to win again in 2020.

 Instead she was at home, much like the rest of the country, and reminiscing about enjoying brunches and fun shopping trips with friends.
 Since the news of the Summer Olympics being postponed until 2021, Muhammad‘s been staying connected to family via Zoom or FaceTime and saw a bright side to pandemic.
 “It’s been difficult, but I started looking at it as a way to strengthen my weak areas,” she said.

 Like those storied legends Wilma Rudolph and Florence Griffith-Joyner who famously made track & field history before her, there’s more to the talented 30-year old beyond her athletic abilities.
 The Queens, New York native and Los Angeles transplant chatted with us about when she knew track was her calling, her thoughts on the Black Lives Matter Movement and why she lives for a good Sunday brunch with her girls.